zephsinx/UTSTwitchIntegration/README.txt

 HOW IT WORKS
 ------------
 Pool Mode (Recommended):
-- Viewers type !visit and join the queue
+- Viewers type !cinema and join the queue
 - As the game spawns customers naturally, they're assigned viewer names
 - Random or FIFO selection from the queue

 Immediate Mode:
-- Viewers type !visit and spawn instantly
+- Viewers type !cinema and spawn instantly
 - Intended mainly for testing; it can spawn many NPCs quickly
 - Has a 5-second rate limit between spawns